Green Your Commute

 Vanpooling with Vride: Share a ride to work with colleagues or neighbors in a customized 7- to 15-person van.

 If you want to find a vehicle that pollutes less and gets better mileage, there are more options than ever before.
 To get an idea of the possibilities, see the EPA's Green Vehicle Guide (offsite link at right).

 If you're not ready to switch to a more fuel-efficient car, then be sure to get the most from every gallon of gas with these tips for saving gas and maintaining your vehicle.

 The annual Green Your Commute Day celebrates and educates about greener alternatives to the standard commute: one person in a gasoline-fueled vehicle.
 Participate by greening your own commute, or stop by and learn about the options:

-- Taking public transportation - skip the traffic, stress and expense of driving
+- Take public transportation - Skip the traffic, stress and expense of driving.

-- Biking, walking, or kayaking - get your daily exercise, no gym membership needed
+- Walk or paddle - Get your daily exercise, no gym membership needed.

-- Car or van-pooling - save money and meet people
+- Carpool or van-pool - Save money, and meet people.

 Green Your Commute Day 2014